 Fig. 1.
 Bayesian phylogeny of Ansonia based on 2685 bp fragment of the mitochondrial genes 12S, 16S rRNA and tRNA-val.
 Nodal support are indicated by Bayesian posterior probabilitiy (BPP) / Maximum Likelihood bootstrap (MLBS).
 Dashes indicate nodes that were not supported in the ML analysis.

 Fig. 2.
-Live coloration of Ansonia lumut from Gunung Tebu, Terengganu.
+Live coloration of female paratype LSUHC 11211.

 Fig. 3.
-Holotype of Ansonia lumut.
+Holotype of Ansonia lumut (ZRC 1.12503).
 A: Ventral view of right manus; B: Ventral view of right pes; C: Dorsal surface; D: Ventral surface.

 Fig. 4.
 Distribution of Ansonia in Peninsular Malaysia.
 Localities are color coded to corresponding species.
 Star denotes the type locality of A. lumut; polygons denote members in the A. lumut clade; circles denote members outside of the A. lumut clade.